ISRI says National Manufacturing Day highlights recycling’s role in the US economy

 October 6, 2017

 The Institute of Scrap Recycling Industries (ISRI), Washington, joins in the celebration of National Manufacturing Day Oct.
 6, 2017, by highlighting the many positive contributions of the recycling industry to the U.S. manufacturing landscape.
-In 2016 alone, more than 130 million metric tons of metal, paper, plastic, glass, textiles, rubber and electronics were manufactured into specification grade commodities by the U.S. scrap recycling industry, the association says.
+In 2016 alone, more than 130 million metric tons of metal, paper, plastic, glass, textiles, rubber, and electronics were manufactured into specification grade commodities by the U.S. scrap recycling industry, the association says.

 “National Manufacturing Day helps call attention to the critical role recyclers play in America’s overall economy and the variety of ways recycling affects one’s everyday life,” says Robin Wiener, president of ISRI.
-“The recycling industry is proud to be the first link in the manufacturing supply chain, as it provides a source of raw material to other manufacturers that is environmentally friendly compared to virgin material.
+“The recycling industry is proud to be the first link in the manufacturing supply chain, as it provides a source of raw material to other manufacturers that are environmentally friendly compared to virgin material.
 In doing so, the industry has become a thriving economic engine, job creator, resource of sustainability, energy savings and global trade.”

 ISRI says that since the dawn of civilization and the earliest attempts at manufacturing, humans have recognized the intrinsic value of scrap and the benefits associated with using and reusing existing products to create new goods.
 As U.S. manufacturing grew and became more complex, scrap recycling became more important, adapting not only to market drivers but also to shifting national priorities in the context of our finite natural resources.